Hyperthyroidism in Pregnancy

 Pregnancy outcomes are related to free T4 level, with a therapeutic goal to reduce FT4 to at or slightly above the upper limit of normal.
 Uncontrolled maternal hyperthyroidism is associated with an increased risk of preeclampsia, heart failure, and first trimester miscarriage.
 Postpartum exacerbation or relapse of Grave’s disease is not unusual.

 Potential fetal effects include preterm birth, growth restriction, goiter, tachycardia, hydrops, and stillbirth.
 Ultrasound to evaluate fetal growth is warranted.
 Other findings including tachycardia, goiter, and hydrops prompt further investigation.
-Fetal thyrotoxicosis is rare but warrants experienced management when detected.
+Fetal thyrotoxicosis is rare but warrants subspecialist referral when detected.
 Most neonates born to mothers with Graves’ disease are euthyroid.
-Transient hypothyroidism occurs in 10 to 20% of newborns of treated mothers and < 5% of neonates will be hyperthyroid due to transplacental antibody passage.
+Transient hypothyroidism occurs in 10 to 20% of newborns of treated mothers.
+Less than 5% of neonates will be hyperthyroid due to transplacental antibody passage.
 Neonatal Graves’ disease is not accurately predicted by maternal thyroid levels at delivery.